The Four Instruments

 Tar Daf Dayereh Bendir

 The upright position is the frame drum's original playing posture — held vertically in one hand while the other strikes the head and rim.
-This is how frame drums appear in ancient reliefs and paintings from Sumer to Rome, and it remains the primary position in many living traditions: Persian daf, Kurdish frame drum, Moroccan bendir, and the contemporary concert frame drum school pioneered by artists like Glen Velez.
+This is how frame drums appear in ancient reliefs from Sumer to Rome, and it remains the primary position in many living traditions: Persian daf, Kurdish frame drum, Moroccan bendir, and the contemporary concert school.

-While lapstyle distributes responsibility equally between both hands on the drumhead, the upright position creates a fundamentally different relationship with the instrument.
-One hand holds and controls the drum (modulating pitch through finger pressure on the underside of the head), while the other hand generates all the strokes.
-This constraint is also a liberation — the holding hand's ability to bend pitch in real time gives the upright frame drum a singing, almost vocal quality that no other percussion instrument can replicate.
+While lapstyle distributes both hands equally on the drumhead, the upright position creates a fundamentally different relationship with the instrument.
+The drum is held vertically — one hand articulating from beneath the head, the other striking the front.
+This split between front and back unlocks a distinctive vocabulary of strokes, rolls, and articulations that lap-position players cannot access — giving the upright frame drum a voice that no other percussion instrument can replicate.

 Explore the Upright Class